mitchellfagert/Election_Analysis/README.md

   - Diana DeGette received 73.8% of the votes and 272,892 total votes.
   - Raymon Anthony Doane received 3.1% of the votes and 11,606 total votes.
 - The winner of the election was:
-  - Diana Degette, who received 73.8% of the vote and 272,892 of the total votes.
+  - Diana DeGette, who received 73.8% of the vote and 272,892 of the total votes.

-## Challenge Overview
+In addition to data listed above, I have written additional code to provide a further breakdown of voting data based on county information.

+This additional analysis will show that:
+- The counties of the elecetion are:
+  - Jefferson County
+  - Dener County
+  - Arapahoe County
+- The county results were:
+  - Jefferson County received 10.5% of the votes and 38,855 total votes.
+  - Denver County received 82.8% of the votes and 306,055 total votes.
+  - Arapahoe County received 6.7% of the votes and 24,801 total votes.
+- The County with the largest number of votes: Denver County

-## Challenege Summary
+## Election-Audit Summary

+In summary, you can see the which candidate won the election (based on the popular vote) and which county contained the most votes.

+The code written to complete this election audit is interchangable and can be used for other counties within the state as well as other states.

+Below